rascol/Raspberry-Pi-PPS-Client/README.md

 # Summary
 ---
-The pps-client daemon provides timekeeping synchronization precision of 1 microsecond and a typical average timekeeping accuracy of 2 microseconds on the Raspberry Pi 3 (verified on 10 test units).
+The PPS-Client daemon provides timekeeping synchronization precision of 1 microsecond and a typical average timekeeping accuracy of 2 microseconds on the Raspberry Pi 3 (verified on 10 test units).

-Figure 1 is a distribution of time adjustments made by the pps-client controller to the system clock.
+Figure 1 is a distribution of time adjustments made by the PPS-Client controller to the system clock.

 <p align="center"><img src="figures/offset-distrib.png" alt="Jitter and Corrections Distrib" width="608"/></p>